Apichatpong Weerasethakul: Jengira's Magnificent Dream

 It was reported in October 2024 that Weerasethakul is preparing a new feature film set in Sri Lanka.
 The film is likely to be inspired by Arthur C. Clarke's The Fountains of Paradise (1979) as well as an article written by a Thai woman who went to Sri Lanka on a religious pilgrimage.
 In September 2025, the film's title, Jengira's Magnificent Dream, was revealed.
 Jenjira Pongpas, Connor Jessup, Sakda Kaewbuadee, Tilda Swinton are set to star and filming is scheduled to begin in Sri Lanka in February 2026.

 Personal views

-In a May 2013 interview for the Encounter Thailand journal, Apichatpong stated that all of his films are personal in nature and he does not consider himself a cultural ambassador for Thailand.
-In relation to the concept of "queer", he explained: "For me, the word queer means anything’s possible."
+In a May 2013 interview for the journal Encounter Thailand, Apichatpong Weerasethakul stated that his films are personal and influenced by his own sexuality, adding: "For me, the word queer means anything’s possible."
+He also said that he does not see himself as a Thai cultural ambassador.

 In December 2023, alongside 50 other filmmakers, Apichatpong signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.